 And it was not only in the attitude of the Court that he saw a change.
 The King, who, since the unfortunate campaign in Flanders had been somewhat cold in his manner towards his eldest grandson, at once began to treat him with marked graciousness.
 Grieved though he had been by the death of Monseigneur, he knew that his own loss had been an immeasurable gain to France, who would now have as her future ruler not a phlegmatic, indolent prince, with no taste and no capacity for government, but an industrious and conscientious young man, who had already shown a grasp of affairs far beyond his years.
 Louis XIV had committed colossal errors, for which France had paid dearly and was to pay more dearly still, but no one will attempt to deny that, according to his narrow lights, he had performed his public duties unflinchingly, and sincerely desired the welfare of his subjects; and it was an immense satisfaction to him to reflect that the heir to his throne possessed a no less keen appreciation of the obligations of kingship.
-"Here," said he, as he presented the new Dauphin to the Assembly of the Clergy, "is the prince who will soon succeed me, and who, by his virtue and his piety, will render the Church still more flourishing, and the kingdom still more happy."
-And, to show his confidence in his grandson, he broke through all the traditions of his reign, and practically admitted him to a share of that authority which he had hitherto so jealously guarded, by "ordering the Ministers to work with the Dauphin whenever sent for, and, whether sent for or not, to make him acquainted with all public affairs."
+"Here," said he, as he presented the new Dauphin to the Assembly of the Clergy, "is the prince who will soon succeed me, and who, by his virtue and his piety, will render the Church still more flourishing, and the kingdom still more happy."1 And, to show his confidence in his grandson, he broke through all the traditions of his reign, and practically admitted him to a share of that authority which he had hitherto so jealously guarded, by "ordering the Ministers to work with the Dauphin whenever sent for, and, whether sent for or not, to make him acquainted with all public affairs."2

 In circumstances so favourable, the Duc de Bourgogne rapidly acquired that ease and confidence in social intercourse, the absence of which his well-wishers had so long deplored.
 Instead of shutting himself up in his cabinet, he mingled freely in the life of the world about him, and lost no opportunity of making himself acquainted with his future subjects.
 Instead of being timid and reserved in conversation, he spoke easily and naturally to every one, and gained all hearts by his good-humour, courtesy, and tact.
-"One beheld," writes Saint-Simon, "this prince diffident, unsociable, self-centred, a stranger in his own house, embarrassed everywhere, become little by little easy, dignified, gay, agreeable, presiding over the
+"One beheld," writes Saint-Simon, "this prince diffident, unsociable, self-centred, a stranger in his own house, embarrassed everywhere, become little by little easy, dignified, gay, agreeable, presiding over the groups gathered about him, like the divinity of a temple, who receives with kindness the homage to which he is accustomed, and recompenses the mortals who offer it with his kindly regard."

-&lt;sup>2 Saint-Simon.
-The writer represents the Ministers as "be-wildered" by this order and "unable to hide their astonishment and discomfiture."
+9 Saint-Simon.
+The writer represents the Ministers as "bewildered" by this order and "unable to hide their astonishment and discomfiture."
 But his hatred and contempt for these "margeaux de l'État" is well known; and it seems more probable that they welcomed the opportunity thus afforded them of ingratiating themselves with their future master.

-LOUIS XIV, WITH MADAME DE MAINTENON, THE GRAND DAUPHIN, THE DUC DE BOURGOGNE.
-AND THE DUC D'ANJOU (AFTERWARDS LOUIS XV)
+LOUIS NIV, WITH MADAME DE MAINTENON, THE GRAND DAUPHIN, THE DUC DE DOURGOGNE.
+FROM THE FAINTING BY LARGILLIÈRE, IN THE WALLACE COLLECTION, AT HERTFORD HOUSE AND THE DUC D'ANJOU (AFTERWARDS LOUIS XV)